-3.4 Systematic Error Analysis
+3.4 Systematic Error Analysis for AND Mode Rate

 The systematic errors in the positron production experiment could be introduced by the uncertainty in the magnetic fields and misalignment of the quadrupoles.
-These systematic errors are discussed in section 6 of chapter 4.
+These systematic errors are discussed in section 6 of Chapter 4.
 The positron and electron rates are normalized by time which can introduce systematic error as well.
-However, the uncertainty in run duration time is very small (0.1-0.2%) and can be ignored (the duration of positron production runs are around $500\sim1000$ seconds and the uncertainty is about 1 second).
-The uncertainty in the 511 keV peaks detected by the NaI detectors would also contribute to the systematic error.
+However, the uncertainty in run duration time is very small (0.1-0.2%) and can be ignored